pauldotknopf/blue-ribbon/README.md

 > Hi Paul, my name is Micky Quin, my company is Dent Eraser, Blue Ribbon Glass gave me a call to take a look at your dents on the roof/back panel of your Toyota Tacoma, give me a call back, and we will see if we can get that fixed for you.

-I called him back and he asked that I send him pictures of the damage.
+I called him back, and he asked that I send him pictures of the damage.
 He then responded, saying "I definitely can't repair this, this will need traditional auto-body-shop work.
 I will let Blue Ribbon know."

 <details>
   <summary>Invoice from Dent Eraser</summary>